All Episodes

 I want to go back to this.

-I don't want to play these sound bites again.
+I don't want to play these soundbites again.

 Howard Zinn's textbooks are being used all over the country.

-How we've lost education to the left.
+We discuss on this program often how we've lost education to the left.

-From daycare all the way to the academy to academe.
+The liberals have monopolized it from daycare all the way to the academy, to academe.

 They own education.

-And it's not just at the USDA and sensitivity training seminars where it's being taught that the pilgrims were illegal aliens, and that there aren't really any minorities.
+And it's not just at the USDA and sensitivity training seminars where it's being taught that the pilgrims were illegal aliens and that there aren't really any minorities.

 There are just emerging majorities.